-In case of Bids made by limited liability partnerships registered under the Limited Liability Partnership Act, 2008, a certified copy of certificate of registration issued under the Limited Liability Partnership Act, 2008, must be attached to the Bid cum Application Form.
-Failing this, our Company, in consultation with the BRLM, reserve the right to reject any Bid without assigning any reason thereof.
+In case of Bids made by limited liability partnerships registered under the Limited Liability Partnership Act, 2008, a certified copy of certificate of registration issued under the Limited Liability Partnership Act, 2008, was required to be attached to the Bid cum Application Form.
+Failing this, our Company, in consultation with the BRLM, reserved the right to reject any Bid without assigning any reason thereof.